usnistgov/FIPS201/_FIPS201/frontend.md

     response officials, blue for foreign nationals, and green for contractors.
 All other colors MAY be used at the department or agency's discretion.

-Zone 17F—Agency-Specific Data.
+Zone 17F: Agency-Specific Data
 : In cases in which other defined optional elements are not used, Zone
     17F MAY be used for other department or agency-specific information, as depicted in [Figure 4-5](#fig-4-5).

-Zone 20F—Organizational Affiliation Abbreviation.
+Zone 20F: Organizational Affiliation Abbreviation
 : The organizational affiliation abbreviation MAY be
     printed in the upper right-hand corner below the Zone 19F expiration date as shown in [Figure 4-2](#fig-4-2).
 If printed, the organizational affiliation abbreviation SHALL be printed in Arial 12pt Bold.